-Last Updated on November 9, 2022 by Michelle Ball
+Last Updated on August 9, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Student bullying and sexual bullying are offenses that get students suspended or expelled.
-School sexual bullying is expellable whether it occurs in school, online, via social media, or otherwise, if it substantially disrupts the school environment.
+School sexual bullying is expellable in California whether it occurs in school, online, via social media, or otherwise, if it substantially disrupts the school environment.

-Online Sexual School Bullying Legal Definition
+Online Sexual School Bullying, Legal Definition

+Online sexual bullying is defined by California state law.
 California Education Code §48900(r)(2)(iii) states:

 “cyber sexual bullying” means the dissemination of, or the solicitation or incitement to disseminate, a photograph or other visual recording by a pupil to another pupil or to school personnel by means of an electronic act that has or can be reasonably predicted to have one or more of the effects described in [Bullying law: section 48900(r)].
 A photograph or other visual recording… shall include the depiction of a nude, semi-nude, or sexually explicit photograph or other visual recording of a minor where the minor is identifiable from the photograph, visual recording, or other electronic act.